siplab-gt/cleo/docs/overview.rst

 ------------------
 Here are some features which are missing but could be useful to add:

-* Better support for mulitple opsins simultaneously.
+* Better support for multiple opsins simultaneously.
 At present the user would have to include a separate variable for each new opsin current, which makes changing the number of different opsins inconvenient
 * Support for multiple light sources affecting a single opsin transfection---whether the light sources have the same or different wavelengths
 * Electrode microstimulation
 * A more accurate LFP signal (only usable for morphological neurons) based on the volume conductor forward model as in `LFPy <https://lfpy.readthedocs.io/en/latest/index.html>`_ or `Vertex <https://github.com/haeste/Vertex_2>`_